ni/nimi-python/CONTRIBUTING.md

                 ```bash
                 python3 tools/build_release.py --drivers nidcpower --update-for-release
                 ```
-            * If you need to upgrade the major, minor, or patch version of a release, include any of the following parameters:
-               * --increment-major-version - To increment the major version of package.
-               * --increment-minor-version - To increment the minor version of package.
-               * --increment-patch-version - To increment the package version of package.
-            For example:
-                ```bash
-                python3 tools/build_release.py --drivers nidcpower --update-for-release  --increment-minor-version
-                ```

         * Commit to branch
     1. Clean and build to update generated files with new version
         * `python3 tools/build_release.py --build`